aiplanethub/5-week_Data_Science_Bootcamp/week-5/188-Regression Algorithms.md

 * If your answer is continuous values, you're dealing with regression.
 * This means that if you're trying to predict quantities like height, income, price, or scores, you should use a model that will output a continuous number.
-* So, if your objective is to determine tomorrow's temperature (or let's stock price tomorrow), you should use a regression model.
+* So, if your objective is to determine tomorrow's temperature (or, say, stock price tomorrow), you should use a regression model.

 ### Classification